AI proofreading. Your call.

 Limited on highly technical or domain-specific terminology.

-Here’s what it is, plainly: spell-check and grammar-check that’s significantly smarter than word processors, running locally on hardware that’s finally powerful enough to do it well.
+Here’s what it is, plainly: spell-check and grammar-check that’s significantly smarter than word processors.
 Pattern recognition applied to text — good enough to be useful as a first-pass filter.

 If you’ve ever finished proofreading a 300-page manuscript and then found a typo on page 4 that you swear wasn’t there before — that’s the problem this solves.